-As a national leader in environmental health research and advocacy, Toxic-Free Future uses the power of science, education, and activism, to drive strong laws and corporate responsibility that protect the health of all people and the planet.
+Toxic-Free Future is a national leader in environmental health research and advocacy.
+Through the power of science, education, and activism, Toxic-Free Future drives strong laws and corporate responsibility that protect the health of all people and the planet.

 Driving strong laws at the state and federal levels